Women in the First Intifada

 1980s PFLP poster for International Women's Day celebrating the role of women in the First Intifada.

 Palestinian women played significant roles in leading and organising the First Intifada, from 1987 to 1991.
 Xanthe Scharff of Foreign Policy wrote that the First Intifada was a "largely nonviolent Palestinian struggle" that was "a collective social, economic, and political mobilisation led by women."
 Nahla Abdo of Queen's University at Kingston wrote that the Intifada "combines the trajectories of two movements: a national liberation movement and a women's movement."

 Background

-After Israel's victory in the Six-Day War in 1967, Israel has occupied the Palestinian territories, including the West Bank.
-The occupation has been controversial, with Israel accused of violating international law, as well as committing human rights abuses and apartheid against Palestinians.
-The Israeli government has also actively promoted the creation and growth of Israeli settlements in Palestine.
-The Palestine Liberation Organization (PLO), an umbrella group representing the most prominent armed Palestinian nationalist paramilitaries in the second half of the 20th century, mostly left-wing and secular, has also been accused of a number of human rights violations and of waging a terrorist campaign against Israelis.

 On 9 December 1987, an Israeli truck driver collided with and killed four Palestinians in the Jabalia refugee camp.
 The incident sparked a wave of protests across the Occupied Palestinian Territories, which the Israeli government responded to forcefully, with Minister of Defence Yitzhak Rabin pledging to use "force, might, and beatings" to suppress the protests and ordering Israeli soldiers to break the bones of protesting Palestinians.
-The Israeli response sparked further protests, which quickly developed into the largest wave of demonstrations, strikes, boycotts, and civil disobedience by Palestinians since the beginning of the occupation in 1967.
+The Israeli response sparked further protests, which quickly developed into the largest wave of demonstrations, strikes, boycotts, and civil disobedience by Palestinians since Israel captured the West Bank and Gaza Strip during the Six-Day War in 1967.
 This wave, which was largely non-violent, especially in its early stages, became known as the First Intifada.